Meet Our Academic Coaches

 Rasheeda W. King

-Rasheeda King has been an educator for twenty-one years and has served in several capacities within the School District of Philadelphia as a building, regional and central office level employee.
-Over the past ten years she has served as a: School Growth Teacher, Regional Data Instructional Specialist, School Improvement Specialist and Professional Development Facilitator/Coach for our District’s School-Based Teacher Leaders and Instructional Specialists.
-Rasheeda has helped to develop and work on many school improvement initiatives within the District and brings extensive coaching experience to her role as an academic coach.
+Rasheeda King has been an educator for twenty-five years and has served in several capacities within the School District of Philadelphia as a school-based, regional and central office level employee.
+Rasheeda matriculated at Millersville University of Pennsylvania where she earned both a Bachelor’s and a Master’s of Education degrees.
+She later attended The University of Scranton, where she earned a Masters in Educational Leadership.
+Over the past twelve years, she has served as a: School Growth Teacher, Regional Data Instructional Specialist, School Improvement Specialist and Professional Development Facilitator/Coach for our District’s School-Based Teacher Leaders and Instructional Specialists.
+Rasheeda has helped to develop and work on many school improvement initiatives within the District and brings extensive professional coaching experience to her role as an Academic Coach.

 Brian has been teaching for 10 years and coaching for 10 years here in the School District of Philadelphia across all content areas, grade levels and certifications.
 As a coach, teachers and their students come first while Brian’s work is transparent, consistent and confidential.
 Brian’s certifications include: English 7-12, Math 7-12, Spec Ed K-12, and Principal K-12.